 As a general rule, the waiting period between becoming a green card holder and filing for naturalization is five years.
 This is what your second friend was talking about.

 But there is an exception for immigrants who obtained residency by marriage to a U.S. citizen.
 It’s only a three year wait.
-This seems to fit your case.
-This is what your first friend was talking about.
+This is what your first friend was probably talking about.

-The three year rule is one such example, and so we need to briefly discuss a few other requirements.
+The three year rule for naturalization is one such example, and so we need to briefly discuss when and why it is applicable.

 Fortunately, immigration officials realized this requirement placed abused spouses of U.S. citizens in a horrible position.
 It left them with having to choose between (a) remaining in the abusive marriage to qualify under the three year rule or (b) leaving their spouses but only being eligible under a longer, five year, period.

 As a result, the three year living together requirement was modified for VAWA permanent residents.

 Now, immigrant spouses of U.S. citizens who win legal residence through the Violence Against Women Act are allowed to allowed to file for citizenship after just a wait of three years.

 This is good news for you.
 Since you were given a green card 3 ½ years ago, you are eligible to apply for naturalization right now.